-The UP Trango XC2 has undergone an extensive development program and series of flight tests to ensure that the production model exhibits the optimum characteristics with regard to safety, handling and flight performance.
+The UP Trango X-light2 has undergone an extensive development program and series of flight tests to ensure that the production model exhibits the optimum characteristics with regard to safety, handling and flight performance.

-As with all products from UP International, the UP Trango XC2 is manufactured to the highest quality and precision.
+As with all products from UP International, the UP Trango X-light2 is manufactured to the highest quality and precision.
 The line lengths of each glider are individually checked and recorded before dispatch.

-Under no circumstances should the lengths of the lines or risers of the UP Trango XC2 be altered in any way.
+Under no circumstances should the lengths of the lines or risers of the UP Trango X-light2 be altered in any way.

-warning!
+WARNING!
 Any change to the configuration of the wing will invalidate certification!
 The only change allowed is to the length of the lower brake line.
 This should only be done by an experienced person.